- Quick verdict: Live resin offers exceptional value and wide availability; rosin is the gold standard for solvent-free purity and terpene quality.

 Weaknesses of Live Resin

 - Solvent involvement: Although well-made live resin passes state lab testing for residual solvents, the use of flammable hydrocarbons requires sophisticated closed-loop equipment and professional facilities.
-DIY production is extremely dangerous and illegal.

-- Production complexity: Requires maintaining cold-chain integrity from harvest through extraction — any break in this process degrades quality.
+- Production complexity: Requires maintaining cold-chain integrity from harvest through extraction — any break in this process degrades quality significantly.

 - Quality variation: The budget end of the live resin market includes products made with lower-quality starting material or less careful purging processes.